marcvanh/reviiv.me/_pages/privacypolicy.md

 #### Changes

 This Privacy Policy may be updated from time to time for any reason.
-We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy within the Application and on the Reviiv.me website informing you as possible.
+We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy on the Reviiv.me website informing you as possible.
 You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.
-You can check the history of this policy on the ReViiV.me website.
+You can check the history of this policy on the Reviiv.me website.

 #### Your Consent